cdapio/cdap/docs/developer-guide/source/examples/sparkPageRank.rst

 goes through the entries, calculates page rank and tabulates results in another ObjectStore Dataset, *ranks*.

 Once the application completes, you can query the *ranks* Dataset by using the ``rank`` method of the *RanksProcedure*.
-It will send back a JSON-formatted result with page rank based on ``url`` parameter.
+It will send back a JSON-formatted result with page rank based on the ``url`` parameter.

 Let's look at some of these elements, and then run the Application and see the results.